Sudanese civil war (2023–present): Fighting in Kordofan and Gezira

 As 2024 began, the RSF made attacks into South Kordofan, defeating SAF forces in the town of Habila in the Nuba Mountains and pushing toward Dalang.
 On 7 January the RSF attacked SAF positions in Dalang, meeting fierce resistance from the army and civilian militias.
-During the fighting the SPLM-N (al-Hilu) entered the city, taking control of several neighbourhoods.
-SPLM-N forces proceeded to attack the RSF, and the paramilitary retreated from the city.
+During the fighting the SPLM–N (al-Hilu) entered the city, taking control of several neighbourhoods.
+SPLM–N forces proceeded to attack the RSF, and the paramilitary retreated from the city.
 RSF fighters withdrawing from Dalang entered the city of Muglad in West Kordofan, easily taking control as the city had no organised SAF presence.
-West Kordofan had been relatively free of fighting for several months due to a local truce brokered by leaders of the Messiria tribe, but as tensions escalated rumours spread that the RSF was planning an attack on the encircled city of Babanusa and the SAF 22nd Infantry Division garrisoning it.
+West Kordofan had been relatively free of fighting for several months due to a local truce brokered by leaders of the Messiria tribe, but as tensions escalated rumours spread that the RSF were planning an attack on the encircled city of Babanusa and the Sudanese Army's 22nd Infantry Division garrisoning it.

 In January 2024, the RSF focused on consolidating its gains in Gezira State.
 Fighting was reported on 17 January east of El Manaqil, the last major town not under RSF control.
 The SAF delivered weapons to the city by helicopter, including selectively distributing them among civilians in the town, attempting to bolster its defences.
 Sudan's National Intelligence and Security Service (NISS) selectively recruited and armed civilians based on perceived loyalty.
 On 24 January 2024, the RSF launched an attack on Babanusa after encircling the city for months.
 By 25 January, the RSF gained control of the city centre and entered the headquarters of the 22nd infantry division.

 Until March 2024, the RSF maintained its position in Gezira State but was unable to break through.
-The RSF is recruiting in Gezira State to try to capture territory in El-Gadarif from the SAF.
+The RSF recruited in Gezira State to try to capture territory in El-Gadarif from the SAF.
 The JEM, which has allied with the SAF, helped the SAF build up its forces in El-Gadarif for a counteroffensive to try to retake Wad Madani.
 In April 2024, the SAF and its allies began the counteroffensive, attacking from the east and west of Wad Madani in an attempt to retake it.
 Clashes were reported in Al-Madina Arab on 15 April.